 You can borrow as little as $2,000 or as much as $30,000 when you apply online for a Citibank personal loan.

 Citibank Personal Loan Fees

 Citibank does not charge an origination fee or a prepayment penalty if you pay off the loan sooner than your repayment term.
-However, according to a customer service representative, Citibank does charge a late payment fee of $25 if the monthly payment is not submitted within 10 days after the due date.
+However, it does charge a late payment fee of $25 if the monthly payment is not submitted within 10 days after the due date.